rathinaraja/DeepCluster/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Step 4: Understand the command-line arguments
+Step 4: Command-line arguments
 -------
 + Each input folder (WSI) should include a minimum of 256 images to match the 256 PCA components used.
 + Consider the following key details about Test_samples to better understand the command-line arguments.
     - Input_path - /path/Test_samples
     - Input folders (WSIs) - WSI_1, WSI_2, WSI_3, WSI_4, and WSI_5
     - Sub folders (if available) - Informative_Part1, Informative_Part2, Informative_Part3, Less_Informative
 + Number of cluster for each input folder is determined by taking square root of number of samples in each input folder.

-### Commandline arguments

 | Argument                   | Description                                                                 |
 |-----------------------------|-----------------------------------------------------------------------------|